 Do you want a wooden floor with an eye-catching and impressive gloss?
 Then here are a few recommendations from the experts!
 The first thing you have to consider is sanding.
 Sanding is recommended for both newly installed and unfinished floors as well as for older floors that are already treated and have a finishing product applied.
 The purpose of the treatment is smoothing and evening out the surface of the wood and getting rid of old and worn off finish, scratches and little gaps and any other sort of imperfections that may ruin the uniform look of your floor.
 Once the wood is sanded its pores are open and ready for the next procedures and for the finishing and sealing products to be applied.
 The floor itself also needs to be sanded using very fine black paper in between adding the layers of high gloss finish.

 Here is what you need to do next:

-- The next thing that have to be done is the application of base coat sealer.
+- The next thing that has to be done is the application of the base coat sealer.
 Work from the edges of the room inwards and start from the edge that is furthest away from the door of the room.

 Here are some of the most common hardwood flooring terms clarified for you, so you can make better choices.

 While the finish of your wooden flooring is very important for its wear-resistance, how you maintain it is even more important.